Phonograph record: Sound fidelity

-LP vis- CD
+LP vs. CD

 Audiophiles have differed over the relative merits of the LP versus the CD since the digital disc was introduced.
 Digital sampling can theoretically completely reproduce a sound wave within a given range of frequencies if the sampling rate is high enough.
 Vinyl's drawbacks, however, include surface noise, less resolution due to a lower dynamic range, and greater sensitivity to handling.
 Modern anti-aliasing filters and oversampling systems used in digital recordings have eliminated perceived problems observed with early CD players.

 There is a theory that vinyl records can audibly represent higher frequencies than compact discs, though most of this is noise and not relevant to human hearing.
 According to Red Book specifications, the compact disc has a frequency response of 20 Hz up to 22,050 Hz, and most CD players measure flat within a fraction of a decibel from at least 0 Hz to 20 kHz at full output.
 Due to the distance required between grooves, it is not possible for an LP to reproduce as low frequencies as a CD.
 Additionally, turntable rumble and acoustic feedback obscures the low-end limit of vinyl but the upper end can be, with some cartridges, reasonably flat within a few decibels to 30 kHz, with gentle roll-off.
 Carrier signals of Quad LPs popular in the 1970s were at 30 kHz to be out of the range of human hearing.
 The average human auditory system is sensitive to frequencies from 20 Hz to a maximum of around 20,000 Hz.
 The upper and lower frequency limits of human hearing vary per person.
 High frequency sensitivity decreases as a person ages, a process called presbycusis.